wildfly/ejb-client-testsuite/multinode/README.md

 ## How to run
 To run this, you need to specify the path to the server distribution you want to run the test against.
-Also you should specify a particular server bom version to mark the correct EJB client library version you want to use in the test.
+Also, you should specify a particular server BOM version to mark the correct EJB client library version you want to use in the test.

 Example:

 `mvn test -DspecificModule=multinode -Dserver.zip=/PATH/TO/SERVER.ZIP`

-The first time you run this, it will create a fresh unzip for each EAP node (see section "Nodes").
+The first time you run this, it will create a fresh unzip for each server node (see section "Nodes").
 Unless you run `mvn clean`, subsequent `mvn test` invocations will skip the unzipping process to save a bit of time because the nodes will be there unzipped already (you need to make sure that they are left with a reasonable configuration).

-You can also define bom files which should be used by those system properties:
+You can also define BOM coordinates which should be used by those system properties:
 `groupId.ee.bom`, `artifactId.ee.bom`, `version.ee.bom`, `groupId.ejb.client.bom`, `artifactId.ejb.client.bom`, `version.ejb.client.bom`.
 These properties are described in [readme file for basic client tests](../basic).